facebookresearch/RAM/projects/self_taught_evaluator/README.md

 Run command (within SLURM allocation): `srun fairseq2 lm preference_finetune ${SAVE_DIR} --config-file ./training_configs/dpo_training.yaml`

 ## Citation
-If you use data, model, or code from this work, please cite with the following BibTex entry:
+If you use the data, model, or code from this work, please cite with the following BibTex entry:
 ```
 @article{wang2024self,
-  title={Self-taught evaluators},
+  title={Self-Taught Evaluators},
   author={Wang, Tianlu and Kulikov, Ilia and Golovneva, Olga and Yu, Ping and Yuan, Weizhe and Dwivedi-Yu, Jane and Pang, Richard Yuanzhe and Fazel-Zarandi, Maryam and Weston, Jason and Li, Xian},
   journal={arXiv preprint arXiv:2408.02666},
   year={2024}